Foot and Ankle Sports Injuries

-Second is overuse injuries.
-These can happen when the body takes on more stress than it is conditioned to receive over a period of time.
-This can be the result of pushing too hard too quickly (such as a fast sprint or hard basketball game without warming up) or by the accumulation of sustained force over time without the opportunity to recover (such as running too much without a recovery day).
+Overuse injuries occur when the body takes on more than the normal stress.
+This can be a result of starting a new workout, starting to workout out again, a new job that requires more time on your feet, or accumulation of sustained force over time without the opportunity to recover (such as running too much without a recovery day).

-Common overuse injuries include, but are not limited to:
+Common overuse injuries include but not limited to:

 Get the Care You Need and Get Back in the Game